chawins/adv-patch-bench/README.md

 ln -s ~/data/mapillary_vistas/training/labels_v2/* .
 ```

+### Training

+- Extremely small objects are filtered out by default by YOLO.
+This is in `utils/autoanchor.py` on line 120.

 ### Other Tips

 - If you run into `Argument list too long` error when doing symlink.
 Try `ulimit -s 65536`.